 Tag 4 Johannesburg

-The train is scheduled to arrive around noon to Johannesburg though delays are common.
-Your transfer and local guide will be waiting to take you to Soweto township for a bicycle tour with basic but tasty lunch from a local snack bar.
-The cycling will involve a few hills and a walking tour can be arranged on request.
-In the event the train is delayed through lunch time, lunch will be provided on the train instead of in Soweto.
+Scheduled arrival into Johannesburg is noon.
+Meet the transfer and local guide and head for a visit to Soweto township.
 Johannesburg, also known as eGoli, is the most populous city in South Africa.
 The city is affectionately known as "Jo'burg", "Jozi" and "JHB" by South Africans.
 It is the site of a large-scale gold and diamond trade due to its location on the mineral-rich Witwatersrand range of hills.
 From Jo'burg we'll visit Soweto township and take an included bicycle tour of the area.
 The tour is about 3 hrs with some small hills, but something most people should be able to handle.
 The tour will vary from trip to trip and focus mostly on the people of the area.
 Some highlights will be learning the history of Soweto township and a visit to a traditional Shebeen where beer is brewed by local women and passed around in little buckets.
 Depending on the route you may visit some local homes, stop at a refugee camp, stop by the exterior of Nelson Mandela's house and learn stories of the black South Africans' struggles against apartheid.
 We'll stop for a local snack lunch.
 When time permits we can also visit local musicians and churches as well.

 Tage 5-6 Greater Kruger Area/Manyeleti Wildreservat (2F,2A)